lawlorbrenden2/startup/notes.md

 This was certainly a lot of work, and I'm still not 100% certain I accounted for everything.
 I tried my best to use lots of hooks whenever I could, and I have learned a lot about them.

+## Service

+Working on this project was an absolute ton of work, but I learned a lot.
+Particularly, I learned to always ensure that your authenticatation logic is working right or you will cause yourself a ton of pain and confusion while debugging.

 ```jsx
 <div className="input-group sound-button-container">
   {calmSoundTypes.map((sound, index) => (